debduttabaksi/DevOps-301/README.md

 # Python App - CICD, Listen to port 9090, Dockerizing -38080

-Create CI/CD Pipeline for Web Application Deployment.
+Create CI/CD Pipeline for Web Application Deployment for Debdutta

 Building a Python Application in Jenkins
 Python application which is a command line tool "add2vals" that outputs the addition of two values.